What is LAST Anywhere?

 Remote-first, with substance

-We also started to think about changes in the way people work, communicate and learn, and the convergence of technologies and the changing workplace.
-Early in
+A couple of years ago, we started to think about changes in the way people work, communicate and learn, and the convergence of technologies and the changing workplace.